HerveAbdi/data4PCCAR/README.md

 ### phi2CT

-a fast function to compute the phi2 for a Contingency table.
+a fast function to compute the $\phi^2$  correlation coefficient for a Contingency table.
- A helper function,
- used for CA and MCA.
+Used for CA and MCA and
+as a helper function
+by function `phi2Mat4BurtTable`.

 ###  phi2Mat4BurtTable

-computes the phi2 (correlation) matrix and Burt table for data tables suitable for Multiple Correspondence Analysis (MCA).
+computes the $\phi^2$ (correlation) matrix and Burt table for data tables suitable for
+MCA.
 Useful to create correlation heatmap for MCA.
  A helper function,
  used for MCA.

 ### scale0

-centers and normalizes a vector to norm 1 or to norm ({_N_} - 1).
+centers and normalizes a vector to norm 1 or to norm
+$(N - 1)$.
 `scale0` gives the same results as `scale` except for the option `'SS1'` (`scale0` normalizes to 1); when `x`